nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 are implemented in the academic tracker.

 **GradeBook Features**

-The grade features are facilitated `Gradebook`, which further make use of `Grade`.
+The grade features are facilitated by `Gradebook`, which further make use of `Grade`.
+Each `Grade` will contain information such as the module's title, credits, grade, status of SU and status of star.
 All grades are stored internally under `AcademicRun` as an array list `ArrayList<Grade>`.

 It implements the following operations:
 * `addGrade(String[], ArrayList<Grade>)`:Adds a `Grade` to the `ArrayList<Grade>`.
 * `printCap(ArrayList<Grade>)`:Calculate the current CAP based on the `ArrayList<Grade>`.